abinashmishra07/Payload-Carrying-Drone/README.md

 # Payload-Carrying Fixed-Wing Drone — CFD & Structural Analysis

-Final-year project at NIT Calicut.
 Designed and fabricated a fixed-wing UAV capable of carrying a 1 kg payload on an 800 g airframe.

 ## What I did